apuunDTU/ECHO-Lab---test4/README.md

      }
    };
    ```
-* You can also download one of the current files and edit it in your Text Edit.
+* You can also download one of the current files and edit it locally in your computer with Text Edit and upload it to the folder.
+Just remember to change the name!

 To style the text you can use:
 For bullet points: Use an array []